aymn10/aymn10/README.md

 # About Me:
-SY Student pursing btech from VIT Pune in CSAIML.
-Confident Computer Science (AI & ML) student with a strong foundation<br>in programming, data structures, and problem-solving, continuously<br>focused on improving technical depth and practical understanding.<br>Hardworking and passionate about learning new technologies, building<br>efficient software solutions, and applying core concepts through hands<br>on development.
-Demonstrates consistency, discipline, and adaptability<br>while working on academic and personal projects, with the ability to<br>collaborate effectively in team environments.
+Computer Science (AI & ML) student interested in problem solving and building practical software projects.
+Currently learning and working with Java, Python, and core computer science concepts such as data structures, algorithms, and databases.
+Exploring AI-based applications and open-source projects while continuously improving coding and development skills.

 ## 🌐 Socials: